justin-mbca/enterprise-ai-workflows/project2-mlops-pipeline/README-CLOUD.md

   sudo docker exec mlops-jupyter chown -R jovyan:users /mlflow
   ```
 - If containers fail to start due to port conflicts, change the published ports in `docker-compose.yml`.
+ - If your cloud provider blocks ports, confirm the security group / firewall allows inbound 5000, 5001, 8000, 8888 (and 22 for SSH).

 ## 7) Clean up